 Violet Kazue de Cristoforo Collection, 1934-2007 (5.25 linear feet).
 Personal experiences of a Japanese-American internee during World War II, and her poetry published about her experiences later in life.

-Japanese Americans in World War II Collection, 1920-1995, (1 linear foot).
+Japanese Americans in World War II Collection, 1920-1995, (2.5 linear feet).
 Newsletters produced in internment camps, pamphlets, newspapers, and photographs relating the experiences of Japanese American internees during World War II, especially in the San Joaquin Valley.
 Also includes official documents issued by the U.S. government declaring the official stance.
-The Japanese Americans in World War II photographs, newsletters and other publications can be accessed online through our San Joaquin Valley Japanese Americans in World War II digitized collection.
+The Japanese Americans in World War II photographs, newsletters and other publications can be accessed online through our Japanese American digital collection.

 Walter E. Pollock Collection, 1942-1955, 1966-1985, 1995 (1.75 linear feet).
 Research and writings relating to the Japanese-American incarceration during World War II.

 TOMO Foundation Collection, 1942-1945 (9 linear inches).
 Newsletters and circulars produced in World War II Japanese internment camps and assembly centers in California, Colorado, Arizona, Utah and Wyoming.
 Includes sixty-three official photographs of Japanese Americans in camps and other locations, commissioned by the War Relocation Authority.
-The TOMO Foundation photographs can be accessed online through our San Joaquin Valley Japanese Americans in World War II digitized collection.
+The TOMO Foundation photographs can be accessed online through our Japanese American digital collections.